particle-iot/docs/src/content/reference/device-os/firmware.md

 - `advertisingData` The advertising data sent by the device
 - `scanData` The scan data (optional)
 - `rssi` The signal strength of the advertising message.

+BLE and Thread Mesh use the same radio, and time-slice the use of the radio.
+BLE has priority over Thread Mesh.
+Scanning takes many radio time slices and may affect Thread Mesh performance due to the reduced availability of radio time for Thread Mesh.

 #### BLE.scan(Vector)